Godsmith/trainfinity3/README.md

 ### Issues

+- Wagons fill from the wrong way around again
 - How to prevent the situation when, if a mine and the factory aligns, just create one long station that connects them both?
     1. In map generation, make sure that related resources aren't spawning less than X